Che931/ir_profile_tracker/README.md

 2. Have you used it?

-> I've tested it and a modified version of this script is running on my Raspberry Pi every morning.
+> It's running on my Raspberry Pi every morning.

 3. Where can I find the customerid from my mate?

 > If visit his profile, his id is at the end of the url after ?custid= .

-4. I only care about <insert road/oval/dirt licence here>
-> At this moment all licences are exported but in the future you might be able to filter those you don't care.

-5. I would love having the csv file on my Dropbox/GDrive folder or Discord channel automatically.
+4. I would love having the csv file on my Dropbox/GDrive folder or Discord channel automatically.

-> Sync feature is on my TODO list and #soon.
-Discord and Dropbox could be the first services supported.
+> I won't add sync to this script but I might write a small one so the file would be on Discord or/and Dropbox.

-6. Can I modify/copy it?
+5. Can I modify/copy it?
 > Of course!.
 It's under MIT Licence so feel free to do whatever you want.
-If you make an awesome feature, you can create a PR.
+If you make an awesome feature you can create a PR.